How To Optimize for the New Talent Economy

 The age of on-demand talent models and the new talent economy is here and is causing a seismic shift for established companies.
 The name of the game is agility and flexibility, casting the net wide, and going global (not being limited by what is local).

 Millennials, projected to make up half of the workforce by 2020, have a different attitude toward work than their parents.
-Nearly 80% are looking for better work-life balance and greater flexibility with regard to how they work, when they work, and where they work (ManpowerGroup Research).
+Nearly 80% are looking for greater flexibility which impacts how they work, when they work, and where they work (FlexJobs).
 Typically, this means going freelance, being independent, and in many cases working remotely.
 They are redefining the employer-employee relationship and will increasingly demand top-level, modern technology.
 For their organizations to thrive, procurement managers will have to adapt, understand, and come to terms with what drives this generation.

 Millennials are not alone in their proclivity for more flexible and remote work.
 A growing number of Baby Boomers and Gen X’ers have also adopted it—especially highly-skilled, in-demand talent—and prefer working that way more and more because of the advantages it offers.